dongwoodev/csi-inf/README.md

-### # of people (Labeling based on the number of people)
+### occupancy (Labeling based on the occupancy)
-This dataset is labeled based on the number of people within a given N-second interval of CSI (Channel State Information) data.
-For example, at certain points in time, a specific label is assigned depending on **the number of people detected.**
+This dataset is labeled based on occupancy of person within a given N-second interval of CSI (Channel State Information) data.
+For example, at certain points in time, a specific label is assigned depending on **people detected.**

 ### action (Labeling based on the action)
 This dataset is labeled according to the behaviours of people (**sit, stand, or none**) during the N-second intervals of CSI data.
 In other words, the CSI data corresponding to specific actions performed by a person within N seconds is labeled accordingly.